turingschool/curriculum/tutorials/better_views/pagination.markdown

 = paginate @articles
 ```

 Refresh the view and you should see the page links show up.
 There are additional options available to control how many page links are rendered, but I typically just use the defaults.
-If you're interested in customization, check out the [Kaminari Recipes](https://github.com/amatsuda/kaminari/wiki/Kaminari-recipes) (https://github.com/amatsuda/kaminari/wiki/Kaminari-recipes).
+If you are interested in customization, check out the [Kaminari Recipes](https://github.com/amatsuda/kaminari/wiki/Kaminari-recipes) (https://github.com/amatsuda/kaminari/wiki/Kaminari-recipes).

 ### Respecting `page`

 Click those links, though, and you'll see our controller is not respecting the `page` parameter.
-No matter which link we click we'll see the same articles.
+No matter which link we click we will see the same articles.
 Go back to the `index` action in `ArticlesController` and add the `page` parameter like this:

 ```ruby
 def index